Entrepreneurial Institute

 Insight 2: Define Core Values Early

 It is crucial for companies to align on their values and explicitly integrate these values into the decision-making process from the earliest stages of venture formation.
-Values help companies effectively align tangible strategies later on in their lifetimes, such as corporate social responsibility, (CSR), diversity, equity and inclusion (DEI), sustainability, supply chain, and equitable market access decisions.
-Entrepreneurs should recognize the challenges a company faces on day one vastly differs from what they will face in year two, three and beyond, and utilize a set of core values consistently to avoid unintended - and too frequently unwanted - outcomes.
+Values help companies effectively align tangible strategies later on in their lifetimes, such as corporate social responsibility (CSR), diversity, equity, and inclusion (DEI), sustainability, supply chain, and equitable market access decisions.
+For instance, companies operating in global cities like Dubai may incorporate values related to community engagement, such as volunteering activities in Dubai, to enhance their CSR initiatives.
+Entrepreneurs should recognize that the challenges a company faces on day one vastly differ from what they will face in year two, three, and beyond, and utilize a set of core values consistently to avoid unintended—and too frequently unwanted—outcomes.

 Photo by Markus Spiske on Unsplash